 Well here I am, once again, months and months since my last post.
 I know that I haven’t been the most diligent bloggess in the world, but I’ve been busy.
 I know, right, haven’t we all?
 But I moved.
 Again.
-Just a few short months ago my family and I packed up all of our belongings, pointed our car northeast, and drove 2,000 miles to Boston, in what would become our fifth home as a family.
+Just a few short months ago my family and I packed up all of our belongings, pointed our car northeast, and drove 2,000 miles to Boston, in what would become our fifth home in seven years.
 Continue reading

 Okay, this title may be a bit misleading.
 I don’t want to imply that this casserole is ‘R’ rated or anything, it’s just a little more sophisticated than the 4-ingredient medley that mom used to make growing up.
 Although now that I think about it, my mom never made casseroles when I was young, and somehow I feel like I was robbed of this very 70’s food trend.
 Anyhow, the first time I tried tuna casserole I was in my early (okay, mid)-thirties, and my husband and I had just started dating.
 We had planned to spend a rainy weekend at home and I desperately wanted to cook for him.
 Still unsure as to what his food preferences were (other than pizza and beer), I asked him what he was craving most.
 Much to my bewilderment, he requested tuna casserole.
 I had never made tuna casserole before, let alone tried it, but I was certain that it was something I could handle.
 Continue reading